adelbibi/website2.0/content/event/clvision_cvpr23/index.md

 ---
-title: The Uncomfortable Reality; The Need for Budgeted Computation in Continual Learning
+title: "The Uncomfortable Reality: The Need for Budgeted Computation in Continual Learning"

 event: 4th CLVision Workhsop, CVPR23
 event_url: